SteeltoeOSS/Steeltoe/README.md

 For community support, we recommend our [Steeltoe OSS Slack](https://slack.steeltoe.io) channels or [StackOverflow](https://stackoverflow.com/questions/tagged/steeltoe)

-For production support, we recommend you reach out to [VMware Tanzu Support](https://tanzu.vmware.com/support)
+For production support, we recommend you reach out to [Broadcom Support](https://support.broadcom.com/)

-Other questions or feedback [open an issue](https://github.com/SteeltoeOSS/Steeltoe/issues/new?assignees=&labels=Type%2Fquestion&template=question.md&title=%5BQUESTION%5D+)
+Other questions or feedback [open an issue](https://github.com/SteeltoeOSS/Steeltoe/issues/new/choose)

 ### Conduct